Axeloso123/Final_Project-/README.md

+# Final_Project-#
-# Final_Project-FINAL PROJECT
+FINAL PROJECT
-#ANGEL AGUILAR, AXEL ROSA
+ANGEL AGUILAR, AXEL ROSA

 All programs are examples of how to use inheritance in C++.
 All programs are original, including the names of the writers and date elaborated